 What could possibly be interesting at a meeting of a bunch of Personal Finance folks?
 I am not sure, but I am going to go and find out this weekend at CPFC15.
 I am hoping I will meet with my peers and they will enlighten me on why I work for slave wages, yet I continue to be a 6 Figure Blogger as well.
-My guess is I will get to make some new acquaintances, and possibly watch a lot of Blue Jays games in various bars around Toronto.
+I guess I will get to make some new acquaintances and possibly watch a lot of Blue Jays games in various bars around Toronto.

 My Writings for Week Ending October 16th

 The Thanksgiving weekend gave me time to dust off a few old ideas and catch up on a little bit of writing.

 - Turkey Election Talk and Money Tweets for the Week, highlighted some of the fun tweets about money and the election this week.